Auerilas/ecopy/docs/source/ordination.rst

 .. py:class:: pca(x, scale=True, varNames=None)

 	Takes an input matrix and performs principle components analysis.
 It will accept either pandas.DataFrames or numpy.ndarrays.
 It returns on object of class 'pca', with several methods and attributes.
-This function uses SVD decomposition.
+This function uses SVD and can operate when rows < columns.
 NOTE: PCA will NOT work with missing observations, as it is up to the user to decide how best to deal with those.
 Returns object of class :py:class:`pca`.

 	**Parameters**

 	x: a numpy.ndarray or pandas.DataFrame
 		A matrix for ordination, where objects are rows and descriptors/variables as columns.
-Can be either a pandas.DataFrame or numpy. ndarray
+Can be either a pandas.DataFrame or numpy. ndarray.

 	scale: [True | False]
 		Whether or not the columns should be standardized prior to PCA.
 If 'True', the PCA then operates on a correlation matrix, which is appropriate if variables are on different measurement scales.
 If variables are on the same scale, use 'False' to have PCA operate on the covariance matrix.